BogdanovaIV/galactic-showdown/README.md

 - HTML - There are different elements, attributes, and meta tags to structure content and optimize web pages for search engines.
 - CSS - It is used to style elements and create page layout, for animation and responsive design.
 - Javascript - It is used to change HTML depending on parameters and create a game process.
+- [Google Charts](https://developers.google.com/chart) - Google Charts is an online tool that is used to create charts and graphs.
+It is used to display the table of user scores.
+- [Firebase](https://firebase.google.com/) - Firebase is a set of backend cloud computing services and application development platforms provided by Google.
+It is used to store user scores.
 - [Obfuscator](https://www.obfuscator.io/) - A free and efficient obfuscator for JavaScript (including support of ES2022).
 Make your code harder to copy and prevent people from stealing your work.
 This tool is a Web UI to the excellent (and open source) javascript-obfuscator@4.0.0 created by Timofey Kachalov.
 - [Github](https://github.com/) - It is used to store versions.
 - [GitPages](https://pages.github.com/) - This resource deploys the websites.